 Want to make your own pottery for family use and perhaps make a small income from selling your ceramic wares?
 If the cost of buying a potter’s wheel is putting you off then take heart – making your own is not that difficult.

 There are as many designs as there are people building their own wheels but they all have a few principles in common once you have decided on the type of wheel you would like.

-The kick wheel where the heavy weighted fly-wheel is alternately kicked into motion and slowed by the potter’s foot.
+- The kick wheel where the heavily weighted fly-wheel is alternately kicked into motion and slowed by the potter’s foot.

 Which is the best wheel for me?